chunchet-ng/ICText-AGCL/README.md

     ]
 }
 ```
 Please note that the aesthetic label follows the sequence of low contrast, blurry, and broken.
+Given that the annotation for ICText follow MSCOCO's format closely, you can evaluate the predictions on ICText accordingly using this [COCO Results Analysis tool](https://github.com/chunchet-ng/COCO_results_analysis).

 ### ICText-LT Dataset
 ICText-LT is a long-tailed character classification dataset introduced in the work of [FFDS-Loss](https://github.com/nwjun/FFDS-Loss/tree/main).
 Images are cropped from ICText and resampled to form this dataset.